What Can Speech Recognition Be Used For?

-‘Speech recognition?
+“Speech recognition?
 Oh no, I don’t need it.
-I wouldn’t use it’ – if only we had a pound for every time we heard that one!
+I wouldn’t use it” – if only we had a pound for every time we heard that one!

 To prove it, we’ve put together just some of the things that speech recognition can be used for.
 Take a look…

-Dictating such large bodies of text with speech to text software means the user can creat one-hundred and sixty words per minute – which makes it three times faster than typing!
+Dictating such large bodies of text with speech to text software means the user can create one hundred and sixty words per minute – which makes it three times faster than typing!

 Are you having trouble working through that pile on your desk?

-The majority of our client base fall under these categories, i.e. the Care Quality Commision (CQC), Ofsted and the NHS – which of course have a vast amount of documentation to type up.
+The majority of our client base falls under these categories, i.e. the Care Quality Commission (CQC), Ofsted and the NHS – which of course have a vast amount of documentation to type up.

 Sending and Replying to Emails

-Whilst many think composing and replying to emails takes a few minutes and doesn’t take up a lot of time, we’re asking how many emails do you send a day?
+Whilst many think composing and replying to emails takes a few minutes and doesn’t take up a lot of time, we’re asking how many emails you send a day.
 10?
 50?
 100?

-Speech to text software allows you to yet again create words faster than typing; but also allows you to insert pre-made templates.
+Speech-to-text software allows you to yet again create words faster than typing; but also allows you to insert pre-made templates.

-‘Dear (insert patients name),
+‘Dear (insert patient name),

 We are writing to inform you of the results of your recent blood test.
 The results depicted that (insert findings).
-As a result, we would like to invite you into the surgery to discuss this further.
+As a result, we would like to invite you to the surgery to discuss this further.

-Please contact us on 0178 658 954 to arrange your appointment time.
+Please contact us at 0178 658 954 to arrange your appointment time.

-As you can image, this saves an incredible amount of time as opposed to typing it out, let alone composing the email numerous times for several patients.
+As you can imagine, this saves an incredible amount of time as opposed to typing it out, let alone composing the email numerous times for several patients.